makr17/fallout-terminal-hacker/README.md

 # fallout-terminal-hacker
-quick and dirty perl script to assist in terminal hacking in fallout games
+quick and dirty perl script to assist in terminal hacking in fallout games.
+I've used it successfully in fallout 3, fallout new vegas and fallout 4.  should work anywhere the same game mechanic is used for terminal hacking.

 * enter words, one per line
 * empty line when done